MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

     1. Whenever the first step is matched while its state is empty, a new match begins and the match ID is increased by `1`.
 This only affects the output when `with_match_id` is used.
 * If r doesn't satisfy the condition *s_k* with the state *s_k*, evaluate *r* against condition *s_k-1* and repeat the logic above.

-See the [Matching logic walkthrough](#matching-logic-walkthrough) for a detailed example of the matching logic.
+For a detailed example of this logic, see the [matching logic walkthrough](#matching-logic-walkthrough).

 ## Examples